Vente-privee acquires Belgian competitor Vente-exclusive

 Vente-privee.com has acquired a majority stake in its Belgian competitor Vente-exclusive.com.
 The Belgian stakeholders will keep the remaining 49.9%.
 They will lead and support the further development of the website, which offers daily sales with discounts of 30% to 70% off the retail price.

-In the official press release Vente-exclusive.com prefers speaking about a strategic partnership, but fact is that Vente-privee.com now owns the majority of the company’s stakes.
+In the official press release Vente-exclusive.com prefers speaking about a strategic partnership, but fact is that Vente-privee.com (which is now called Veepee) now owns the majority of the company’s stakes.
 As a result of the acquisition Vente-exclusive.com is able to offer its members an even greater variety of brands and top deals, but it will also enable the Belgian website to grow internationally.

 Expand operations in Northern Europe